 Nutrition plays a vital role in muscle recovery and growth.
 A balanced diet rich in proteins, carbohydrates, and healthy fats is important.

-Hydration is crucial during workouts to replace the fluids lost through sweating.

 Treating muscles and ligaments involves understanding common injuries and ways to treat them using naturopathic principles.

 Common muscular injuries include sprains, strains, and tears, which are often caused by overuse, poor form, or accidents.